mheydt/Coursera-Practical-Machine-Learning/project.md

 ```

-Only use data that is numberic
+Only use data that is numeric

 ```r
 num_features_idx <- which(lapply(training, class) %in% c("numeric"))